Lucaman99/Forest_Fire_Engine/README.md

 A collection of code that will be combined with an Arduino-powered robot to detect, predict, and model forest fires.

 Disclaimer: We are currently in the process of reworking the entire simulation algorithm and the basis for the mathematical model.
-The code will constantly be updates, therefore, if you are using any of our libraries, we will break your code.
+The code will constantly be updates, therefore, if you are using any of our libraries, **we will break your code**.
 We will update this page once the majority of our updates are complete

 **Abstract**